Individual Perf Psychology

-Individual Performance Psychology
+Individual Performance Psychology 2023-24

-Run by School of Human and Behavioural Sciences
+School Of Human And Behavioural Sciences

 The content will be based around aspects of personalty, psychological skills, cognition's, emotional and behavioural regulation, leadership and the training environment, mental toughness, mentally tough behaviour in training and competition, resilience, and performance.

 -threshold -Students should be able to demonstrate a basic understanding of the underlying theories and models covered in the course work.
 They then must demonstrate that they can apply these theories surrounding training and performance slumps.
 They will then be able to demonstrate knowledge of applied interventions based on sound theoretical research to alleviate such negative effects and justify their use. -good -Students should be able to present a very good discussion of the underlying theories and models covered in the course work.
 They then must demonstrate that they can apply these theories to individual athletes.
 In addition, they will demonstrate a very good knowledge of applied interventions based on sound theoretical research to alleviate such negative effects in training and competition and justify their use. -excellent -Students should be able to present an outstanding in-depth and critical discussion of the underlying theories and models covered in the course work.
 They will be able to use their deep understanding to demonstrate how theories surrounding individual difference in performance psychology can aid individual performance.
 In addition, they will develop a critical understanding of applied interventions and justifying their use in their own intervention work and the athletes profile.